ernest-alilovic/fend-project-memory-game/README.md

 To start matching just start clicking on cards.

-To reset your game board, click the refresh button
+To reset your game board, click the refresh button.

+Best of luck! ☘️

 ## Built With